-Despite advances in RGP lens technology, soft lenses continue to be more for comfortable and for this reason are the favourite choice of Optometrists and contact lens wearers alike.
+Despite advances in RGP lens technology, soft lenses continue to be more comfortable and for this reason are the favourite choice of Optometrists and contact lens wearers alike.

 What Are Hybrid Contact Lenses?

-The centre of the lens is rigid, made of the same material as RGP lenses.
+The centre of the lens is rigid, and made of the same material as RGP lenses.
 They offer fantastic visual clarity, and keep the eye feeling fresh by providing it with plenty of oxygen, a ring of soft silicone hydrogel was added around the edges to provide comfort and easy application normally only found in soft lenses.

 Hybrid contact lenses have not gained the widespread use that was anticipated, mainly because it is hard to attach the soft skirt to the rigid silicone lens and so their lifespan was limited as the soft skirt often became detached.
-This would often happened on removal, as you cannot 'pinch' them to get them out, like a soft lens, and you cannot use your lids and finger pressure to blink them out, like a RGP.
+This would often happen on removal, as you cannot 'pinch' them to get them out, like a soft lens, and you cannot use your lids and finger pressure to blink them out, like an RGP.